Why Is My Dolphin Pool Cleaner Not Moving?

 Step 4.
 Test the Power Supply and Cable

 If all of the above steps have been completed and the Dolphin pool cleaner still won’t move, the final step is to test the power supply and cable.
-Make sure the power supply is plugged in and turned on, and that the cable is properly connected to the cleaner.
+Ensure the power supply is plugged in and turned on and the cable is connected correctly to the cleaner.

-If everything appears to be in order, test the power supply and cable with a multimeter to ensure they are functioning properly.
-If there are any issues, you may need to replace the power supply or cable.
+If everything appears in order, test the power supply and cable with a multimeter to ensure they function correctly.
+You may need to replace the power supply or cable if there are any issues.

 Troubleshooting Other Potential Problems